longthb3112/AIUnitTestVisualStudio/README.md

 * **Seamless Integration** – Works directly within Visual Studio, enhancing your development workflow without additional setup.

 **Why Use AI Unit Test Extension?**
 - With AI Unit Test Extension, writing unit tests has never been easier—generate, customize, and save your test cases effortlessly!
-By supporting both OpenAI and Gemini, the plugin enables users to compare results from different AI models and choose the best one for their specific use case.
+By supporting both Gemini, OpenAI and Claude the plugin enables users to compare results from different AI models and choose the best one for their specific use case.

 **Important Notes:**
 - The default prompt utilizes xUnit and Moq for generating unit tests.
 However, you have the flexibility to modify both the prompt and the AI model to better suit your requirements.